 The classic accompaniment for dal is rice.
 Indeed, rice and lentils is a beloved Ayurvedic combination which is thought to nourish all three doshas (life forces).
 As a result, dal is also the perfect food to eat if you’re feeling a bit under the weather and in need of some all-round nourishment.

 However, if you fancy something different or perhaps a bit lighter, we love to serve our dal with our Organic Indian Spiced Crackers.
-They’re flavored with garam masala, a classic spice blend featuring cumin, coriander and turmeric.
+They’re flavoured with garam masala, a classic spice blend featuring cumin, coriander and turmeric.
 Use them to scoop and dip into your dal for a delicious light meal.

 Baked falafel